arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ## Task 5

-If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) covering the two coordinate systems before starting this task.
+If you're not very familiar with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) covering the two coordinate systems before starting this task.

 Download [point.zip](./point.zip).
 Read the `Point` `interface` defined in `Point.java`.
 You will refer to it throughout this task, as it contains descriptions of all methods.
 You must implement these methods in the provided `PolarPoint` and `CartesianPoint` classes.
-The `Point` class is missing one of its accessor methods!
-Keeping the two coordinate systems (cartesian and polar) in mind, identify which "getter" method is missing, and add it to the `Point` class.

 If you mouse over the underlined immediate syntax errors in `CartesianPoint.java` and `PolarPoint.java`, your IDE will likely instruct you on a shortcut to create (empty) method definitions for all missing abstract methods from the `Point` `interface`.
+This isn't true for all IDEs, so you might need to type them out.

 Create a client class to test these methods.